Toma400/Baedoor_Encyclopaedia/Author.md

 ---

 ### 🏯 GAMES
 Wrench means status of support - if the game is still maintained. 🈷️ means open form of language support.
+For games I've made for learning purposes, head to [section below](Author.md#-learning-projects).

 **🎎 True Games**